Dazhou Sichuan, China Travel Guide

 Major banks (Bank of China, ICBC) typically operate Mon-Fri, 9:00 AM - 5:00 PM.
 Some branches have limited weekend services.

-Major public holidays (e.g., Chinese New Year, Republic Day) can greatly impact services and travel.
+Major public holidays (e.g., Lunar New Year, Republic Day) can greatly impact services and travel.

-Always confirm specific opening times for attractions or services, especially during national holidays.
+Always confirm specific opening when attractions are open or services, especially during national holidays.

 Observing local etiquette demonstrates respect and enriches your cultural journey in Dazhou.